-Appendix F: Sample Annual Evaluation Letter
+Appendix D: Sample Annual Evaluation Letter

-DATE Dear [STUDENT NAME]: This letter provides a summary of the annual student evaluation you completed with your advisor.
-Based on your performance for the [YEAR] academic year, you are making [adequate progress/ inadequate progress] progress toward SP doctoral program goals and standards.
+Dear [STUDENT NAME]:

+This letter provides a summary of the annual student evaluation you completed with your advisor.
+Based on your performance for the [YEAR] academic year, you are making [adequate progress/inadequate progress] toward SP program goals and standards.

 Enclosed you will find a copy of your Annual Review summary and form, as well as feedback regarding next steps.
 Please keep a copy for your records.

 Adequate progress: We look forward to your continued growth.

-Inadequate progress: Now would be the time to seek help from your advisors and to char a course that will assure progress and continued growth.
-Best, Department Chair School Psychology Program
+Inadequate progress: Now would be the time to seek help from your advisors and to chart a course that will assure progress and continued growth.